-(c) An applicant shall submit the application to a chartering entity for preliminary approval.
-A chartering entity for a charter school to be operated by a nonprofit, taxexempt corporation may be:
+An applicant shall submit the application to a chartering entity for preliminary

-(1) The local board of education of the local school administrative unit in which the charter school will be located;

-(2) The board of trustees of a constituent institution of The University of North Carolina, so long as the constituent institution is involved in the planning, operation, or evaluation of the charter school; or

-(3) The State Board of Education.
+- (c) An applicant shall submit the application to a chartering entity for preliminary approval.
+A chartering entity may be: - (1) The local board of education of the local school administrative unit in which the charter school will be located; - (2) The board of trustees of a constituent institution of The University of North Carolina, so long as the constituent institution is involved in the planning, operation, or evaluation of the charter school; or - (3) The State Board of Education.